youzunzhi/go2_odometry/ressources/README.md

 All parts are 3D printed using PLA and the markers are secured using double sided tape.

 > [!IMPORTANT]
-> All mocap markers used here are 14mm spherical ones.
+> All mocap markers used here are 14mm spherical ones with a ~1m plastic disc base.

 ### Parts